Best Workflow Management Software

 Here we take a look at some of the top workflow management tools currently on the market in no particular order.
 Also consider reading our article, "Five Things to Ask a Workflow Management Vendor."

 Nintex began as tool that worked inside of Microsoft's SharePoint document management system.
 Nintex has grown to offer new features as well as a version that works outside of SharePoint.
 Like most applications in the space, they offer forms, Sharepoint workflow design, and reporting.
 They also now offer RPA.

 Their pricing is based on the number of processes, rather than the number of users.
 Nintex's acquisition of Promapp gives them a tool for collaboration and management of processes.
-However, use of Promapp is an additional cost.
+However, the use of Promapp is an additional cost.

 Integrify is a low-code workflow management platform designed for ease of use and scalability.
 Integrify has been developing workflow management software for over 15 years and features drag and drop tools to create dynamic forms and design workflows.
 Unlimited workflows can be created and Integrify offers services for rapid implementation if needed.